mullinb/CareshipCodingTest/README.md

 Testing uses Mocha, Chai, and Babel for ES6 transpiling.

-Use it on Heroku.
+Use it on <a href="http://careship-atm.herokuapp.com/">Heroku</a>.
 To interact with the API endpoint endpoint directly, simply dispatch a get request to http://careship-atm.herokuapp.com/withdraw/*integeramounthere*